cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

     requirement.
   - If SSH task communication is configured, non-interactive ssh is required from the task platform to the workflow platform.
-  - If (default) task communication is configured, the task platfom should have access to the port on the suite host.
+  - If TCP (default) task communication is configured, the task platform should have access to the port on the suite host.

 - The suite configuration directory, or some fraction of its